Wildlife trade and zoonoses: Health risks of zoonotic diseases

 Exotic wildlife trafficking admits a number of infectious diseases that spell potential life-threatening results for human populations if contracted.
 Researchers believe eliminating the transmission of infectious diseases is not plausible.
-Instead, creating health screening services is critical for minimizing transmission rates among populations and infected wildlife species involved in trafficking.
+Instead, the implementation of health screening and surveillance measures is considered important for minimizing transmission risks among human populations and wildlife species involved in trade, particularly at key points along the trade chain, such as capture, transport, and sale.

 Annually, 15.8% of human deaths have been associated with dangerous infectious disease outbreaks linked to exotic trafficking.
 Researchers, zoologists, and environmentalists determine that financially poor countries in Africa may attribute to nearly 44% of these deaths due to zoonosis related diseases.

 Cultural determinants and disease exposure in Africa

 People in Africa are exposed to an increased risk of contracting and dispatching life-threatening zoonotic infections.
 The continent is considered a hot spot for emerging disease transmissions for reasons like socio-culture livelihood interests, livestock farming, land use methods, globalization influences, and consumption behavior practices.